jmboby/origin-php-helloworld/README.md

-Hello World PHP Application for Origin
+Hello World PHP Application for Openshift Demo

 Do not use!
 I use for demo and rebase the master branch!